jenkinsci/docker-agent/README.md

 #### Other `make` targets

-`show` gives us a detailed view of the images that will be built, with the tags, platforms, and Dockerfiles.
+`show` (and `show-windows`) gives us a detailed view of the images that could be built, with all tags, platforms, and Dockerfiles.

 ```bash
 $ make show